MicrosoftDocs/msteams-docs/msteams-platform/concepts/bots/bot-conversations/bots-conv-channel.md

 If you choose to use the REST API, you can also call the [`/conversations/{conversationId}/activities/{activityId}`](/bot-framework/rest-api/bot-framework-rest-connector-send-and-receive-messages#send-the-reply) endpoint.

-Note that replying to a message in a channel shows as a reply to the initiating reply chain.
+In a channel, replying to a message shows as a reply to the initiating reply chain.
 The `conversationId` contains the channel and the top level message ID.
 Although the Bot Framework takes care of the details, you can cache that `conversationId` for future replies to that conversation thread as needed.

-### Best practice: Welcome messages in teams
+### Best practice: Welcome messages in Teams

-When your bot is first added to the team, it is a best practice to send a welcome message to the team to introduce the bot to all users of the team.
+When your bot is first added to the group or team, it is generally useful to send a welcome message introducing the bot to all users.
 The welcome message should provide a description of the bot’s functionality and user benefits.
 Ideally the message should also include commands for the user to interact with the app.
 To do this, ensure that your bot responds to the `conversationUpdate` message, with the `teamsAddMembers` eventType in the `channelData` object.
 Be sure that the `memberAdded` ID is the bot's App ID itself, because the same event is sent when a user is added to a team.
 See [Team member or bot addition](~/concepts/bots/bots-notifications.md#team-member-or-bot-addition) for more details.

 You might also want to send a personal message to each member of the team when the bot is added.
 To do this, you could [fetch the team roster](~/concepts/bots/bots-context.md#fetching-the-team-roster) and send each user a [direct message](~/concepts/bots/bot-conversations/bots-conv-personal.md#starting-a-11-conversation).

 We recommend that your bot *not* send a welcome message in the following situations:

 * The team is large (obviously subjective, but for example larger than 100 members).
 Your bot may be seen as 'spammy' and the person who added it may get complaints unless you clearly communicate your bot's value proposition to everyone who sees the welcome message.
-* Your bot is first mentioned in a channel (versus being first added to a team)
+* Your bot is first mentioned in a group or channel (versus being first added to a team)
-* A channel is renamed
+* A group or channel is renamed
-* A team member is added to a channel
+* A team member is added to a group or channel

 For more best practices, see our [design guidelines](~/resources/design/overview.md).

 ## @ Mentions

-Bots in a channel respond only when they are mentioned ("@_botname_") in a message.
-That means every message received by a bot in a channel contains its own name, and you must ensure that your message parsing handles that case.
+Because bots in a group or channel respond only when they are mentioned ("@_botname_") in a message, every message received by a bot in a group channel contains its own name, and you must ensure your message parsing handles that.
 In addition, bots can parse out other users mentioned and mention users as part of their messages.

 ### Retrieving mentions

 Mentions are returned in the `entities` object in payload and contain both the unique ID of the user and, in most cases, the name of user mentioned.
 You can retrieve all mentions in the message by calling the `GetMentions` function in the Bot Builder SDK for .NET, which returns an array of `Mentioned` objects.

-All messages that your bot receives have the name of the bot in the channel and should accommodate that in its message parsing.

 #### .NET example code: Check for and strip @bot mention